virialvill/all-the-news-react/README.md

 ```

-Once in NavItems we will create a local function:
+Once in NavItems we will create a local function sendSection on attach it to the link using onClick:

 ```js
 import React from 'react';